astronomer/docs/astro/develop-project.md

 This topic provides instructions for building your Astro project with Python packages from a private GitHub repository.

-Although this setup is based on GitHub, the high level steps can be completed with any hosted Git repository.
+Although GitHub is used in this example, you should be able to complete the process with any hosted Git repository.

 :::info